 The Len, L, R, and C subparameters specify the length, the series inductance, resistance, and the capacitance to ground of each section in a path description.

 Len The physical length of a section.
 Lengths are given in terms of arbitrary “units”.
-Any non-zero length requires that the parameters that follow must be interpreted as distributed elements by the simulator.
+Any non-zero length requires that the parameters that follow must be interpreted as distributed elements by the EDA tool.

 L The series inductance of a section, in terms of henries/unit length.
 For example, if the total inductance of a section is 3.0 nH and the length of the section is 2 “units”, the inductance would be listed as L = 1.5nH (i.e., 3.0 / 2).